Lynette Murray

 BCom (Hons) LLB (Hons) MBA MA PhD

 Dr. Roderick (Rod) Carr is a New Zealand leader with expertise in climate change, banking, business, and academia.
-He was the inaugural Chair of the Climate Change Commission, guiding its independent policy advice for five years, and is a director of ASB Group.
+He is a director of ASB Group, and was the inaugural Chair of the Climate Change Commission, guiding its independent policy advice for five years.
 He holds a PhD in Insurance and Risk Management and advanced degrees in economics, law, and finance.
 His career includes serving as Vice-Chancellor of the University of Canterbury and in senior roles at the Reserve Bank of New Zealand, including Acting Governor and Board Chair.

 More context: A report on "Our Environment 2025" can be viewed here / Source: New Zealand Government - Ministry for the Environment, Stats NZ, and data providers, and licensed by the Ministry for the Environment and Stats NZ for re-use under the Creative Commons Attribution 4.0 International licence.